Freeseer/freeseer/source/community.rst

 Open source software isn't just about code, it's about community and collaborating in public.

 ..
-TODO: Split into separate documents (currently too large for one)
+TODO: Consider getting rid of this table of contributors?

 Meet the Freeseer Community
 ---------------------------